laceymerced/CS120-Survival-Guide/README.md

 # CS120 Boss Battle/Final Crasher's Sale – Grading Guide
 #Project:CS120 Boss Battle/Final Crasher's Sale

-This repository contains all required materials for the **Mission Receipt** and our **Group Final Project** assignments.
+This repository contains all required materials for the **Mission Receipt** and our **Group Final Project** assignments for the **Boss Battle - Final Crasher Sale Deal**.
 Please use the guide below to locate the materials for grading.

 ---